 Some vendors don’t know enough about digital accessibility to fill out a VPAT properly or thoroughly.
 Or perhaps the VPAT describes an outdated version of the product.
 Sometimes, the vendor is reluctant to be overly forthcoming about the accessibility problems of their ICT.
 What if it hurts their product’s reputation, or costs them sales?

-If you aren’t confident about the reliability of the VPAT, ask your vendor about the testing methods they used, and whether or not they worked with independent accessibility experts who understand the criteria of various laws.
+If you aren’t confident about the reliability of the VPAT, ask your vendor about the testing methods they used, and whether or not they worked with independent accessibility experts who understand the criteria of various standards.
 You can also ask for a demo copy of the product so that your own trusted accessibility partner can carry out hands-on testing.
 As another safeguard, incorporate into your purchasing agreement the level of accessibility stated on the VPAT.

 The VPAT has been completed, but it shows accessibility gaps.